-3.5.3 Semi-Quantitative Risk Assessment
+3.6.3 Semi-Quantitative Risk Assessment

 The semi-quantitative risk assessment approach is typically applied when a hazard identification study has revealed a potentially severe event, which would be difficult or expensive to protect against.
-The semi-quantitative risk assessment approach requires hazard identification to be accomplished by a mixture of creative thinking and structured critical examination, and then subjected to a technical analysis to help decide the most effective risk reduction measures (Appendix I, Risk Assessment and Management).
+The semi-quantitative risk assessment approach requires hazard identification to be accomplished by a mixture of creative thinking and structured critical examination, and then subjected to a technical analysis to help decide the most effective risk reduction measures (Addendum 1 -Guidelines for Risk Assessment and Management).

-3.5.4 Risk Assessment Matrix and Risk Tolerability Criteria
+3.6.4 Risk Assessment Matrix and Risk Tolerability Criteria

 The recommended tool to be used for semi-quantitative risk assessment and management process within the Kenya O&G is the Risk Assessment Matrix.
-Using the Matrix includes estimating to potential consequences (Table 3-9) and frequency (Table 3-10) of hazardous events.
-The Matrix (Table 3-11) standardizes semi-quantitative risk assessment and facilitates the categorization of risks to people, environment, assets and reputation.
+The Matrix standardizes semi-quantitative risk assessment and facilitates the categorization of risks to people, environment, assets and reputation.
 The purposes of the Risk Matrix include:

-- prioritization of risks, and their risk reduction efforts, and for defining their tolerability; - incident reporting and investigation; - classification of findings from different process safety activities (e.g. inspections, audits, etc.); and - ensure that adequate measures are taken to eliminate, or reduce those risks to a tolerable and as low as reasonably practicable (ALARP) level.
+- Prioritization of risks, and their risk reduction efforts, and for defining their tolerability, - Incident reporting and investigation, - Classification of findings from different process safety activities (e.g. inspections, audits, etc.), and - Ensuring that adequate measures are taken to eliminate, or reduce those risks to a tolerable and as low as reasonably practicable (ALARP) level.

-Table 3-12 Criteria for Estimating Consequence
+Table 3-9 Criteria for Estimating Consequence

 Categories Consequence Negligible (1) Minor (2) Moderate (3) Major (4) Severe (5) People No injury or damage to people.
-Reversible, minor employee injury not affecting work performance, requiring short-term hospitalization.
+Reversible minor employee injury not affecting work performance, requiring short-term hospitalization.
 Moderate irreversible impairment to one or more employees that can result in lost workdays (LTI), or restricted work.
 Single employee fatality or permanent total disability to one or more employees, and some impact on third parties.
-Multiple employee fatalities, and/or multiple third party fatalities.
+Multiple employee fatalities, and/or multiple third-party fatalities.
 Environment No negative impact to environment.
 Minor damage, but no lasting effect.
 Examples: 1-Small or not removable oil or HNS spill requiring short-term (1-4 days) cleanup operations.
 2-On-site groundwater contamination.
 3-Complaints from a single family or single individual.
 4-Single exceedance of statutory or other prescribed limit.
 Limited damage that will persist or require cleaning up.
 Examples: 1- Moderate complexity spill affecting only few (1 or 2) low sensitivity environmental resources and requiring more than 5 days of cleanup operations.
 2-Observed off-site effects or damage, e.g. fish kill or damaged vegetation.
 3-Off-site groundwater contamination.
 4-Complaints from community organizations.
+5-Frequent exceedance of statutory or other prescribed limit, with potential long-term effect.
 Severe damage that will require extensive measures to restore beneficial uses of the environment.
 Examples: 1- Major, complex or compound incidents that impact any high sensitive environmental resource.
 2-Off-site groundwater contamination over an extensive area.
-3-Many complaints from community Persistent severe damage that will lead to loss of commercial, recreational use or loss of natural resources over a wide area.
+3-Many complaints from community organizations or local authorities.
+4-Extended exceedances of statutory or other prescribed limits, with potential long-term effects.
+Persistent severe damage that will lead to loss of commercial, recreational use or loss of natural resources over a wide area.
 Examples: 1-Any Major, complex or compound incidents that impact more than one high sensitivity environmental resource. and requires extensive clean-up and remediation measures.